 In creating custom pies, you can select the securities in the pie.
 For example, you can set the target rate for each pie slice, which will be filled with a single stock or ETF.
 The percentage of the slice will determine how much stock or ETF shares will occupy that slice.

-As you add money to a pie, M1 Finance will maintain the desired target allocations for that portfolio.
+As you add money to a pie, M1 Finance will not maintain the desired target allocations for that portfolio – you have to manually rebalance to keep your allocation in line.

-One of the factors that distinguish M1 Finance from other robo-advisors is that they don’t require you to complete a questionnaire to determine your risk tolerance.
-Another is that you are able to purchase both individual stocks and exchange-traded funds (ETFs) in your account pies so you are in total control of your allocation.
+You are able to purchase both individual stocks and exchange-traded funds (ETFs) in your account pies so you are in total control of your allocation.
 You can adjust it to match your risk profile.
-You can change your investment lineup at any time.
+You can change your investment lineup at any time too.
 This is very different from many competitors who determine a portfolio for you and don’t allow you to make changes.

 Creating, Building, and Maintaining Pies